 ABOVE BATTENBERG CAKE!

 Yes, you would possibly like scones and will in no way turn one down, but with regards to the hierarchy of baked goods, they’re just a piece underwhelming.
-If you’re on the cafe counter and also you see a scone, a slice of carrot cake, and a brownie, don’t inform me you’d pass for the scone… I don’t accept it as true.
+If you’re on the cafe counter and see a scone, a slice of carrot cake, and a brownie, don’t inform me you’d pass for the scone… I don’t accept it as true.
 Yes, the humble scone does own features that I recognize.
 It’s wonderfully easy, it doesn’t try to be something it isn’t, and when accomplished properly, they are delicious.
 Plus, it’s associated with the lovely activity of afternoon tea.
-And who doesn’t love to sit down for a cuppa, finger sandwiches, and desserts as a pleasing treat among lunch and dinner?
-But hear me out.
-When they’re now not made nicely (greater regularly than no longer), scones are dry, simple, and overly crumbly, nearly a weapon, solidifying to the roof of your mouth like papier-mache.

 Death via stale scone.
 And it pains me that scones are what we’re so widely known for when the UK is the writer of SUCH tremendous cakes.

-Yes, they’re clean to whip up, and we adore to suppose the Queen eats them every day at 4 pm; however, let’s face it, the scone itself is not why we love them.
+Yes, they’re clean to whip up, and we adore to suppose the Queen eats them every day at 4 p.m.; however, let’s face it, the scone itself is not why we love them.
 It’s simply a vessel for the excellent element – clotted cream and jam – and doesn’t tell me otherwise.
-But put off those two superb condiments, and you’re left with something which isn’t always that exciting, now and again like consuming the ends of a stale loaf of bread.
+But put off those two superb condiments, and you’re left with something that isn’t always that exciting, now and again, like consuming the ends of a stale loaf of bread.

 How to make the best scone:

-- 225g self-raising flour, plus greater to dust
+- 225g self-raising flour, plus greater dust

-- 75g room-temperature butter reduce into cubes
+- 75g room-temperature butter reduced into cubes

-- 1 huge egg
+- One huge egg

 - 40g golden caster sugar